MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 16. Select **Run** **query** from the upper right of the page.

-17. After a moment, you should see a green bar with a checkmark and **Accepted** inside again.
+17. Verify that a green **Accepted** status bar appears below the request body.

 18. Open the Teams Desktop App.
 Select **Teams** from the left-side pane and inspect the newly created teams “**Early Adopters"** and”**Tech Meetings**".